Muriel Bowser: Budgeting

 Bowser released the first budget of her second term in March 2019.
 The budget increased spending by 8.2% though revenue growth was expected around three percent.
-D.C.
-Auditor Kathy Patterson said the budget was not sustainable and fiscally irresponsible.
+D.C. auditor Kathy Patterson said the budget was not sustainable and fiscally irresponsible.
 Bowser responded by hailing her plan to make the DC Circulator free of charge.

 On multiple occasions, D.C. government agencies under Bowser's authority and led by her appointees lost millions in federal money because deadlines were missed.
 Over the course of Bowser's first administration, the federal Department of Housing and Urban Development offered the D.C.
 Department of Housing and Community Development millions for lead remediation of its aging housing supply.
 The DHCD target of remediating lead paint in 225 homes was not met, federal grant money was not spent, and eventually the program closed.

 In 2019, local organizations providing assistance to at risk populations missed out in $3.75 million when the responsible D.C.
 Government body failed to submit a timely application.
 Eleanor Holmes Norton and other D.C. officials pleaded with federal authorities to grant D.C. leniency so that local programs including Reading Partners D.C., The Literacy Lab, and City Year D.C. could receive funding.

 Campaign finance

 In 2015, Bowser's allies formed FreshPAC, a political action committee intended to advance her agenda.
 The initiative was the first PAC in District politics so closely aligned with a sitting mayor and created by a former campaign treasurer.
 Thanks to a legislative loophole regulating off-year fundraising, FreshPAC accepted unlimited contributions.
 Bowser supporters had quickly raised more than $300,000 and had a goal of collecting $1 million by year's end.
 FreshPAC was chaired by Earle "Chico" Horton III, a lobbyist for a major corporation that sought Bowser's support.
 Many of the highest donors participated in a trip to China with the mayor.
 Following outcry from the Washington Post, members of the D.C.
 Council, and other stakeholders, FreshPAC was shut down in November 2015.
 Bowser said she thought FreshPAC was a good thing but its message was distorted.

 In 2017, the D.C.
 Office of Campaign Finance fined Bowser's campaign committee $13,000 for accepting contributions beyond legal maximums during her 2014 mayoral campaign.
 The excess contributions totaled more than $11,000 from more than a dozen developers and contractors, as well as from landlord Sanford Capital, whom the Bowser administration had been slow to fine despite being responsible for more than 1,000 housing code violations.
 Some of the same contributors later contributed to FreshPAC.
-Bowser's campaign returned the illegal contributions.
+Bowser's campaign returned the excess contributions.

 In 2018, the D.C.
 Council unanimously passed campaign finance legislation that sought to remove the influence of developers and other large donors from politics by publicly financing campaigns.
 Bowser was staunchly opposed to the act and said that she would not provide financing for implementation of the law.